 The anticipation level for the Bally Bandon Sheep Ranch course in Bandon, Oregon is over the top.
 And for good reason.
 The magnificent piece of land has more than one mile of ocean frontage and there will be 9 coastline greens and ocean views on all 18 holes.

-Scheduled to open to the public in 2020, the Bill Coore & Ben Crenshaw design will measure 7,000 yards and play to par-71.
+Scheduled to open to the public this summer (2020), the Bill Coore & Ben Crenshaw design will measure 7,000 yards and play to par-71.
 Part of the Bandon Dunes Resort portfolio, the course sits just north of the Old Mac course.
 Founders of Bandon Dunes Resort, Phil Friedman and Mike Keiser have owned the property for more than 20 years so no additional property was purchased to build the 18 holes.

 The dramatic cliffs, panoramas and roller-coaster undulations will dominate the overall experience and golfers will find one thing noticeably missing, bunkers.
 There won’t be a single bunker on the course.